Skip to main content

 1. Protocol fee — taken from gross profit first

-2. Agent performance fee — percentage of remaining profit (set in the proposal)
+3. Agent performance fee — percentage of remaining profit (the vault’s agentFeeBps, set by the owner; default 5%)

 Strategy Comparison